-I could go on, but the point is that none of it lands because I felt 0 connection to any of the characters and all the jokes are awkwardly presented.
+I could go on, but the point is that none of it lands.
+Both because I felt 0 connection to any of the characters and also because all the jokes are awkwardly presented.
 Every phase of the gags they pull is lingered on for too long and some jokes, like Muromi ranting about dolphins, don’t have punch-lines at all.

 It’s hard to put into words why comedy doesn’t work, so let me just end this by saying that I have never watched an anime that left me as uncomfortable, unamused, and annoyed as Muromi-san.